Zokormazo/oss-na-2025-demo/README.md

 ![Screenshot of a web page titled "Settings" which contains among other things a box entitled "Profile" with the name "johndoe"](./screenshots/logged-in.png)

 ![Screenshot of a web page titled "johndoe" which has several boxes containing information about the johndoe user](./screenshots/user-page.png)

+## But nothing is listed under Authentication Providers in the settings!

+There is no `providerSettings` configuration for this example which is normally used to add entries to the "Settings" -> "Authentication Providers" page.
+This is because the frontend plugin does not implement or export the necessary API factory to connect the button which initiates sign-in/sign-out.
+It should be possible to add such functionality either in this wrapper or the original plugin, so perhaps a future update will add this functionality.